Planning an Accessible Campus Event at SF State

 - Allow recently dry-cleaned clothing to air out before wearing; and

-On-Campus Shuttle Service with Wheelchair Access –The DPRC’s on-campus shuttle service is available Monday through Friday, from 8:30 a.m. - 4:30 p.m. during the Fall and Spring semesters.
-During the Winter and Summer sessions, transportation is available from 8:30 a.m. - 12 p.m. and 1 - 4:30 p.m., and by arrangement: between 12 and 1 p.m.
-Shuttle service may be scheduled in advance or by phone on a call-in basis by calling the DPRC at (415) 338-2472.
-For morning and evening transportation, the University Police Department (UPD) provides on-campus transportation outside DPRC's regular hours of operation.
-Transportation before 8:30 a.m. may be provided by UPD at (415) 338-7200 or the SF State shuttle bus.
-The SF State shuttle bus loop operates on a regular schedule, but passengers may also request a drop off at any of the stops listed, during the hours of 8:00 a.m. to 5:00 p.m., Monday – Friday, by informing the driver at the Daly City BART Station or by calling (415) 338-1441.
+The DPRC’s on-campus cart service is available Monday through Friday, from 8:30 a.m. - 4:30 p.m. during the Fall and Spring semesters.
+Cart service may be scheduled in advance or by phone on a call-in basis by calling the DPRC at (415) 338-2472.
+For morning and evening transportation, the University Police Department (UPD) provides on-campus transportation.
+The SF State street-service shuttle bus loop operates on a regular schedule while classes are in session, but passengers may also request a drop off at any of the stops listed, during the hours of 8:00 a.m. to 5:00 p.m., Monday – Friday, by informing the driver at the Daly City BART Station or by calling (415) 338-1441.
 A schedule and list of stops is available at http://parking.sfsu.edu/transit/shuttle-service.
 Evening rides can be scheduled in advance through the Parking and Transportation Office’s C.A.R.E.
 Program at http://parking.sfsu.edu/care-escort-program or by calling (415) 338-1441, Monday - Friday, 8 a.m. – 5 p.m.
 After 5:00 p.m., same-day requests can be made directly through the Department of Public Safety at (415) 338-7200.
 Requests are dispatched in the order that they are received and may be subject to delays depending on volume.

-Sign Language Interpreter – a highly skilled professional who facilitates communication between hearing individuals and Deaf or hard-of-hearing individuals.
-Interpreters are trained to listen to another person’s words, inflections and intent and simultaneously render them into the visual language of signs using the mode of communication preferred by the Deaf or hard-of-hearing consumer.
-The interpreter must also be able to comprehend the signs, inflections and intent of the Deaf or hard-of-hearing consumer and simultaneously “voice” them in articulate, appropriate English.
-To secure a sign language interpreter for your event, please complete the DPRC’s Interpreting Request Form online at: http://access.sfsu.edu/dhoh-request at least seven business days.
-If you have additional questions regarding our interpreting services, please contact Christian Johnson, DHOH Coordinator, by telephone at (415) 338-7178 or by e-mail at email@example.com.
+A highly skilled professional who facilitates communication between hearing individuals and Deaf or hard-of-hearing individuals.
+Interpreters are trained to listen to another person’s words, inflections and intent and simultaneously render them into the visual language of signs using the mode of communication preferred by the Deaf or hard-of-hearing individual.
+The interpreter must also be able to comprehend the signs, inflections and intent of the Deaf or hard-of-hearing individual and simultaneously “voice” them in articulate, appropriate English.
+To secure a sign language interpreter for your event, please complete the DPRC’s interpreting request form online at: http://access.sfsu.edu/content/request-interpreting at least two weeks prior to the event when possible to facilitate scheduling.

 - 1 to 25 = 1 seat (space width = 36 inches wide)